Pirates vs Cubs Prediction — AI Finds CAN'T MISS MLB Lines & Props (Aug 16)

 Pittsburgh vs. Chicago Prediction (AI)

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Pirates and Cubs and using recursive machine learning and impressive AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every angle between the Pirates and Cubs and using recursive machine learning and impressive AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the trending emphasis emotional bettors tend to put on coaching factors between a Pirates team going up against a possibly unhealthy Cubs team.
-It appears the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+Interestingly enough, the data has been most keyed in on the trending factor knucklehead sportsbettors tend to put on Pittsburgh’s strength factors between a Pirates team going up against a possibly improved Cubs team.
+We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.